DarshanASC6/Conversation-Bot/README.md

 # To-Do:
 - User input for add/remove functions, so the user can specify what to add/remove
     - ~~Yeah, that can take a backseat.
 It's weird and I can't do it consistently enough.
-So, screw it.~~ You're an idiot, it works fine
+So, screw it.~~
+    - You're an idiot, it works fine.
+But not really though.

 - ~~Fix "show array" function~~ Done!
 Yay!
 I need some eats!
-    - Also broken, because I can't use a list as a key
+    - ~~Also broken, because I can't use a list as a key~~

 - ~~Text to Speech (gTTS)~~ Done!
 - Speech Recognition
     - I have a massive backlog of videos to consult.
 I might actually post all my resources when I finish this.

-- Multiple Python files because organization
+- ~~Multiple Python files because organization~~
      - ~~Yeah.
 Why not.~~
     - So apparently this is uneccesary because the program is fine as is.
 Yay.